Here Are The Most Beautiful, Charming Small Towns In Vermont

 9. Island Pond

-Chester is a quaint town which is centrally located, and in close proximity to several ski areas including Okemo, Stratton, and Killington.
-Additionally, Chester offers opportunities for bicyclists, boating enthusiasts, great restaurants, comfortable B&Bs, interesting shops, including many antique stores, lovely art galleries, and a tranquil atmosphere.
+is a quaint town that is centrally located and in close proximity to several ski areas, including Okemo, Stratton, and Killington.
+Additionally, Chester offers opportunities for bicyclists and boating enthusiasts, great restaurants, comfortable B&Bs, interesting shops, including many antique stores, lovely art galleries, and a tranquil atmosphere.

-Middlebury is much more than a college town.
-With a historic and lively downtown, it is home to a wide variety of shopping opportunities, including one of Robert Frost’s favorite bookstores, the downtown features over ten restaurants, inns, theaters and more- all within a five-minute walk of the Town Green and gazebo.
+is much more than a college town.
+There are so many fun things to do in Middlebury, Vermont.
+With a historic and lively downtown, it is home to a wide variety of shopping opportunities, including one of Robert Frost’s favorite bookstores.
+The downtown area features over ten restaurants, inns, theaters, and more- all within a five-minute walk of the Town Green and gazebo.

 In your opinion, what other towns should make the list?
 Do you agree that these towns are both charming and beautiful?
 Be sure to share your thoughts!